syncfusion-content/uwp-docs/uwp/Pivot-Grid/OLAP/Getting-Started.md

 {% endtabs %}

-### Binding OlapDataManager with SfPivotGrid control
+### Binding OlapDataManager with Pivot Grid control

-The OLAP data can be bound with SfPivotGrid control by using the `OlapDataManager` property through any of the following ways:
+The OLAP data can be bound with Pivot Grid control by using the `OlapDataManager` property through any of the following ways:

 * Through XAML
 * Through code-behind

 **Through XAML**

-The following code snippet explains how to bind the OLAP data mentioned in the *OlapViewModel* to the SfPivotGrid control with the help of `DataContext` in XAML.
+The following code snippet explains how to bind the OLAP data mentioned in the *OlapViewModel* to the Pivot Grid control with the help of `DataContext` in XAML.

 {% tabs %}